 The European Union and the African Union, as well as their respective Member States, have joined efforts in multiple areas of cooperation thanks to the many available frameworks emerged in the last two decades -- and space is no exception.

 A major example of space cooperation between the EU and the African Union is the GMES and Africa Programme.
 Within the framework of the Programme, the European Union partners with the African Union to provide reliable Earth Observation data through Copernicus.
-Another example of space cooperation is ensuring that the African continent and its citizens can reap the benefits of Europe’s know-how on Satellite Based Augmentation Systems (SBAS) for Positioning, Navigation and Timing (PNT) services.
+But the European Union is also ensuring that the African continent and its citizens can reap the benefits of Europe’s know-how on Satellite Based Augmentation Systems (SBAS) for Positioning, Navigation and Timing (PNT) services.

 Behind such acronyms and the technically challenging terms lies a series of beneficial applications for the aviation industry and its users, as well as small businesses, government agencies and the African communities as a whole.